pallavikhare1/pallavikhare1/README.md

 - I’m a dedicated and highly motivated professional with a strong foundation   in  technical skills, interpersonal skills and valuable qualities.
 I bring a rare blend of technical knowledge, innovative thinking, & a practical, solution- oriented mindset.

-- With hands-on experience, industry-recognized certifications, and a strong record of consistency and commitment, I’m passionate about leveraging technology to solve real-world problems & deliver impactful results.
+- With hands-on experience, industry-recognized certifications, <br> and a strong record of consistency and commitment, I’m passionate about leveraging technology to solve real-world problems & deliver impactful results.

 - I’m a quick learner—adaptable, flexible, and always open to new challenges.
 My ambition and discipline drive my personal and professional excellence.
 I actively  seek  opportunities where I can expand my knowledge and contribute meaningfully to organizational goals and success.